kamn8r/chalk-dust/README.md

 ![alt text](team-logo.png)

 ___
 Greetings!
 This playbook contains a synopsis of the scenarious and functionality from the Hunting with Splunk blog post series, as well as the Security Investigation Online Experience labs.
-Resources in this playbook can potentially be matched with challenges presented during the event, helping to expedite solutions and propel our team towards victory!
+Resources in this playbook can potentially be matched with challenges presented during the event, helping to expedite solutions and propel our team towards victory! :rocket:
 ___

 ## Contents